leondrhs/KeyManager/README.md

 # KeyManager
 A useful KeyManager class written in Java.
 Please feel free to use it in your games or whatever.

-Just add the KeyManager update() function to your main Thread and you are good to go!
+Just add the KeyManager update() function to your main Thread and you're good to go!

 And don't forget to register the KeyListener to your Panel.